JaapvanEkris/openrowingmonitor/docs/Architecture.md

 #### PeripheralManager

 The Peripheralmanager manages all BLE, ANT+ and MQTT perpherals.
-It is the source for heartrate data and can also send user commands.
+It is the source for heartrate data and can also send user commands based on ANT+, BLE or MQTT input.

 #### RecordingManager

 RecordingManager is the base for all recording, recording uploading as well as all normal logging.
 It acts as a multiplexer over the various recorders, letting the datarecorders decide for themselves how to react to specific metrics and a limited set of relevant commands.
-The recorders record and will create a valid file content with accompanying meta-data.
+The recorders record data according their own rules (fitting with the content they need to generate) and will create a valid file content with accompanying meta-data.

-The RecordingManager also directly manages the uploaders and the filewriter: they take a file content and its meta-data amd upload it or write it to disk.
+The RecordingManager also directly manages the uploaders and the filewriter: they take thefile content and its meta-data from a recorder and upload it to a webservice or write it to disk.

 ## Major design decissions